k-vosswinkel/Interview-Prep/concepts/6-our-stack.md

 # Going Through Our Stack
 ## Back-End
 #### JavaScript
-1. What is this library?
+1. What is this?
+It's an multi-paradigm language:
-2. What does this library do (i.e. how does it interact with other parts of the app)?
+  - Object oriented programming
+  - Functional programming
+  - Imperative programming
+  - Declarative programming
-3. What are some alternatives to this library?
+3. What are some alternatives to this language?
+  - Python
+  - Ruby
+  - Java
+  - C++
+  - Etc...
 4. Why would I use this instead of another, similar library?

 #### Node.js